python-cmd2/cmd2/docs/features/completion.rst

 applied.
 For instance, ``ArgparseCompleter`` sets it to False when displaying completion hints.

+.. _argparse-based:

-Tab Completion Using Argparse Decorators
+Tab Completion Using argparse Decorators
 ----------------------------------------

-When using one the Argparse-based :ref:`api/decorators:cmd2.decorators`, ``cmd2`` provides automatic tab completion of flag names.
+When using one the argparse-based :ref:`api/decorators:cmd2.decorators`, ``cmd2`` provides automatic tab completion of flag names.

 Tab completion of argument values can be configured by using one of five